SEO Strategy plan for a new website

 Optimize Page URLs

+Tweaking page URLs so that they feature some of your top keywords is a great way to boost your SEO.
 A good example of this is our long-standing client Mini-Engineers.
-Yvette invested her time researching keywords that would benefit the site and added some of those keywords into her Page URLs.
+Yvette invested a little time researching keywords that would help boost the SEO of her pages and added some of those keywords to her Page URLs before launch.

 https://www.mini-engineers.com/parties